Victor-Donald/customer-service-portfolio/README.md

 ---

 ## 👥 About Me
-I am a dedicated and detail-oriented Customer Service Specialist with over two decades of experience delivering premium frontline support, member services, and high-level administrative coordination.
-Known for an empathetic and active listening approach, I excel at navigating high-volume user interactions, streamlining database workflows, and resolving complex inquiries with absolute accuracy.
-My focus is always on building positive relationships and optimizing the user experience.
+Dedicated and detail-oriented Customer Service & Administrative Specialist with over two decades of experience delivering premium frontline support, member services, and high-level operational coordination.

+Known for an empathetic, active-listening approach, I excel at navigating high-volume user interactions, optimizing database workflows, and resolving complex inquiries with absolute accuracy.
+My focus is always on driving positive organizational impact and maximizing the user experience."
 ---

 ## 🛠️ Core Competencies